Explicit p-adic Hodge theory for elliptic curves and non-split Cartan images: Introduction

 We close in \S\ref{sect: adelic index} by giving the full statement and proof of our global results, namely \Cref{introthm: no sharp groups over Q} and the refined version of \Cref{introthm: adelic bound}.

 \textbf{Acknowledgements.} DL is supported by MUR grant PRIN-2022HPSNCR (funded by the European Union project Next Generation EU) and is a member of the INdAM group GNSAGA.
 LF is supported by the grant ANR-HoLoDiRibey of the Agence Nationale de la Recherche (PI Gregorio Baldi).
 MB is supported by both the MUR grant PRIN-2022HPSNCR and University Adam Mickiewicz.
 DL thanks Fabrizio Andreatta for an illuminating conversation about integral $p$-adic Hodge theory.
 LF and DL are grateful to Maja Volkov for hosting them in Mons and for interesting discussions about her work.
+All the authors are also grateful to her for many insightful comments on a preliminary version of the paper.